 Join date: August 2008

 Richard has worked in all departments through his time at the charity and now manages the Head Office team which coordinates charity policy, HR, accounts, health and safety and projects.
 Richard is usually between his office or a project site, most recently the work undertaken at Six Hills.
 Richards main role is the continued development of the charity, through policy or projects.

-Elliot Mancini, Phase 1 Manager
+Scott Hooper, Phase 1 Manager

 Join date: July 2015